Sentra-Brain/sentra-platform/docs/arc42/adr/011-modularize-rag.md

 * Chunking logic
 * Shared DTOs and filters

-The API (`sentra-api`) will offload embedding and retrieval to `sentra-rag-server` over HTTP, keeping its own image lightweight and fast to deploy.
+The API (`sentra-api`) will offload embedding and retrieval to `Sentra.Rag.Server` over HTTP, keeping its own image lightweight and fast to deploy.

 ## Consequences